 This led on to food styling (cooking for the camera), and then to writing my own cookbook, but I've always cooked (and been a big feeder), and was lucky to grow up in a family where food was at the centre of our life.
 Now food is my job - writing about it, cooking it, shouting about it, and I absolutely love it, but I do think there is a massive gulf between the food revolution that's going on in the world of restaurants, and the way people approach cooking at home, and that's something I want to try and work on and improve.

 What is your biggest achievement to date?

-Publishing two books and, I hope, raising awareness around important issues within food through my work.
+Publishing my books and, I hope, raising awareness around important issues within food through my work.

 What are you working on at the moment and what are your ambitions for the future?

 I'm regularly creating seasonal recipes for BBC Good Food and Borough Market's Market Life Magazine, and I hope to continue to raise awareness around seasonality and good food ways throughout my career through my writing, cooking and pop ups.